swTVM: Towards Optimized Tensor Code Generation for Deep Learning on Sunway Many-Core Processor: AOT Code Generation

 \subsection{Managing Memory Allocation}

-When generate code in AOT mode, the memory allocation on both main memory and LDM for input/output data as well as temporal variables of each layer needs to be managed.
-The memory allocated for input/output data includes intermediate data generated between each layer as well as weight parameters, which cannot be released or override during computation.
-After completing computation, each operation stores its result into memory which is then used by other operations.
-As these data is stored in main memory, the memory space is allocated and released by MPE.
-The implementation details are shown in Figure \ref{fig:main}(c).
+The memory allocation on both main memory and LDM for input/output data as well as temporal data of each layer needs to be managed explicitly.
+The memory allocated for input/output data includes intermediate data generated between layers, and weight parameters that cannot be released or overwrote during computation.
+Once completing one layer, each operator stores its result into main memory and then used by other operators.
+Since this data is stored in the main memory, the memory space is allocated and freed by MPE, as shown in Figure~\ref{fig:aot}(a) (line 3-7).

-For complex operations, the computation also produces temporal data.
-These data is never used again when the operation completes.
-Therefore, the memory space for temporal data can be released or override.
-However, the size of the temporal data is easily larger than the capacity of LDM, it is also stored to main memory.
-The memory space for the temporal data is allocated and released in the main function.
-When an operation is invoked, it uses part of the memory space that has already been allocated in the main function, which reduces the overhead for allocating and releasing memory space across each operation.
-The memory space for temporal data is allocated by MPE and used by CPE.
-The implementation details are listed in \textit{Func main} for MPE and \textit{Func Layer\_slave} for CPEs in Figure \ref{fig:main}(c).
-The utilization of LDM in \textit{Func Layer\_slave} is described in Section~\ref{sec:tensor}.
+Complex operators usually generate temporal data.
+The data is never re-used and thus can be freed once the computation completes.
+Because the temporal data is usually larger than the capacity of LDM (i.e., 64KB), it is also stored in the main memory, whose allocation and deallocation are controlled in the main function.
+When an operator is invoked, it uses a portion of the memory space that has already been allocated in the main function, which reduces the overhead for allocation and deallocation for each operator.
+The memory space for temporal data is allocated by MPE and used by CPEs.
+The implementation details are listed in \textit{Func main} for MPE and \textit{Func layer\_slave} (e.g., in layers.s.c file) for CPEs in Figure~\ref{fig:aot}.
+The LDM utilization in \textit{Func Layer\_slave} is described in Section~\ref{sec:tensor}.